af83/ucengine-docs/core/events.md

 ### internal.roster.delete

-Sent by U.C.Engine.
 It notifies that a new user exited the current meeting.

 Example: